Orientation-Aware Leg Movement Learning for Action-Driven Human Motion Prediction: Method

 \section{Method}

 We now introduce our method for action-driven stochastic human motion prediction.
-Given a history sequence $\mathbf{X} = (\mathbf{x}_1, \mathbf{x}_2, \cdots, \mathbf{x}_{T_h})$ with all ${T_h}$ observed timesteps, we aim to forecast the future sequence $\mathbf{Y} = (\mathbf{y}_1, \mathbf{y}_2, \cdots, \mathbf{y}_{T_f})$ which in total has ${T_f}$ timesteps.
-Each frame in both sequences $\mathbf{x}_i, \mathbf{y}_i \in \mathbb{R}^{N}$ is with $N$ dimensions.
+Given a history sequence $\mathbf{X} = (\mathbf{x}_1, \mathbf{x}_2, \cdots, \mathbf{x}_{T_h})$ with all ${T_h}$ observed timesteps, we aim to forecast the future sequence $\mathbf{Y} = (\mathbf{y}_1, \mathbf{y}_2, \cdots, \mathbf{y}_{T_f})$, which \guPr{has ${T_f}$ timesteps in total}.
+Each frame in both sequences $\mathbf{x}_i, \mathbf{y}_i \in \mathbb{R}^{N}$ \guPr{has} $N$ dimensions.
 We follow the SMPL body model \cite{loper2015smpl} for per-frame 3D mesh parameterization regarding the shape and pose.
 Importantly, the future sequence is also required to respect an additionally given one-hot encoded action label $\mathbf{a}^{f}$.
 As illustrated in Fig. \ref{fig:overview}(b), our method involves two stages in which we generate realistic transition and prediction results, respectively.
 As will be detailed below, our transition learning strategy requires no ground-truth transition annotated data and instead explores natural leg transition dynamics from individual-action motion data.